agarwalraghav2012/Hacktoberfest2019/README.md

 [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/README.md)&nbsp;

 # Hacktoberfest2019
-Happy Hacktober! :octocat: This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕.
+Happy Hacktober! :octocat: This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕 .
+I find this repository just by searching Hacktoberfest I am new to GitHub so learning basics of it.

 🎯 If you are a beginner, and looking for your first contribution, we are here to help.
 Just append your favorite git command and its short description in our
 ###### <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/json-files/git-commands.json" target="blank">https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/json-files/git-commands.json</a>